Pre-Health Chemistry Major

 • Senior project (CHEM 489 and CHEM 490)

-• 2 Advanced Chemistry Courses selected from: Inorganic Chemistry (CHEM 303), Environmental Chemistry (CHEM 306), Synthesis of Pharmaceutical Substances (CHEM324), Quantum Chemistry and Spectroscopy (CHEM 341), Thermodynamics and Kinetics (CHEM342), Advanced Biochemistry (CHEM415)
+• 2 Advanced Chemistry Courses selected from: Inorganic Chemistry (CHEM 303), Environmental Chemistry and Toxicology (CHEM 306), Synthesis of Pharmaceutical Substances (CHEM324), Quantum Chemistry and Spectroscopy (CHEM 341), Thermodynamics and Kinetics (CHEM342), Advanced Biochemistry (CHEM415)

-• 2 Health in Society Courses selected from: Zombies, Epidemics & Illnesses in Francophone World (AFS 3045), Health and Healing in Africa (AFS 4015/HIST 4017), Medicines and Meanings (ANTH 3072), Anthropology of the Body (ANTH 4020), Cross Cultural Healing (BIOL/GS/REL 412), Sexuality Education (GNDR/EDU 325), Dis/Ability, Gender and Health (GNDR 4020), Global Public Health (GS 264), Global Health and Justice (GS268), Global Public Goods (GS 324), Rethinking Population, Health and Environment (GS365), Medicine and Empire (HIST 3047), Taboo Performances (PCA 343), Against Health: Rhetoric & the Health Humanities (PCA 370), Foundations of Community Health (PH 3011), Introduction to Public Health (PH 216), Social Determinants of Health (PH 4001), Biomedical Ethics (PHIL 354), Health Psychology (PSYC 256),2 Women’s Health & Aging (SOC 225), Aging and Society w/ CBL (SOC 246), Medical Sociology (SOC 275), Death and Dying (SOC 308)
+• 2 Health in Society Courses selected from: Medicines and Meanings (ANTH 243), Plagues and Peoples (ANTH 270), Anthropology of the Body (ANTH 4020), Cross Cultural Healing (BIOL/GS/REL 412), Sexuality Education (ANTH/EDU/GNDR 325), Great (S)expectations (ANTH/EDUC/GNDR 314), Dis/Ability, Gender and Health (GNDR 4020), Global Public Health (GS 264), Global Health and Justice (GS 268), Global Public Goods (GS 324), Rethinking Population, Health and Environment (GS 365), Taboo Performances (PCA 343), Against Health: Rhetoric & the Health Humanities (PCA 370), Introduction to Public Health (PH 216), Social Determinants of Health (PH 310), Biomedical Ethics (PHIL 354), Women’s Health & Aging (SOC 225), Aging and Society w/ CBL (SOC 246), Medical Sociology (SOC 275), Death and Dying (SOC 308).
+Other courses may count, if pre-approved by the chemistry department chair.

 Unless special permission is obtained in advance, two 0.5-unit SYE courses are required over two semesters.
 There is flexibility in how the SYE requirement is met.
 Please discuss options with your advisor.
 In rare cases, permission may be obtained to complete 1.0 unit in a single semester.